TheEnginesOfCreation/q3spenhanced/assets/readme.txt

 A mod by THE ENGINES OF CREATION for QUAKE III ARENA.

-This mod allows you to set up an arenas.txt file that includes TDM and CTF maps as part of the list of single player arenas.
+This mod allows you to set up an arenas.txt file that includes TDM, CTF and 1v1 maps as part of the list of single player arenas.
-It allows you to create your own map packs with single player arena support that include TDM and CTF maps.
+This means you can create your own map packs with single player arena support that include not just FFA maps, but also TDM, CTF and 1v1 maps.

 Features:
 - Tournament, Team Deathmatch and Capture the Flag modes possible in single player mode.
-- Tracking Capture, Assist and Defense awards in single player mode.
+- Tracking of Capture, Assist and Defense awards in single player mode.
 - Single Player level select UI shows gametype for Tournament, TDM and CTF maps.
 - Single Player level select UI slightly changed to allow display of new awards.
 - In Single Player CTF gametype, the "perfect" award is awarded when the enemy team scores no caps.
-- Alternative intermission screen in single player TDM and CTF.
+- Alternative intermission scoreboard screen in single player TDM and CTF.
 - Having only a single tier won't put game into demo mode.
-- Single player progress, scores and unlocked videos are stored under different cvar to make sure progress isn't carried over from baseq3 q3config.cfg files.
+- Unlocked videos and awards are stored under different cvars to make sure progress isn't carried over from baseq3 q3config.cfg files.
 - Console command "q3spenhanced" echoes out the version of the q3spenhanced mod that's running.
-- When clicking the "next" button after finishing a single player arena, the game kicks all bots and loads the next level.
-The g_spNextLevelDelay cvar (default 500) determines the amount of time (in ms) between kicking the bots and loading the next level.
-If you are experiencing problems with loading bots for the next level (they don't properly join the game or become invisible) increase the value for this setting.
 - New cvar setting cg_drawTimelimit.
 When set to 1, the time remaining in the match will be displayed in the lower right corner of the screen.
 - The cg_drawTimer cvar can now be set to 2 to display the time remaining in the match.
 When set to 1, or when no timelimit is set, it will display the old timer.
-- In the case of a large number of tiers, the q3config cvar system cannot contain all of the progress data required to keep track of which levels are completed at what skill setting.
-To accomodate for large numbers of tiers, progress is stored in spprogress*.txt files, where each file represents a specific skill level.
+- When clicking the "next" button after finishing a single player arena, the game kicks all bots and loads the next level.
+The g_spNextLevelDelay cvar (default 500) determines the amount of time (in ms) between kicking the bots and loading the next level.
+If you are experiencing problems with loading bots for the next level (they don't properly join the game or become invisible) increase the value for this setting.
+- Single player progress is stored in a progress.dat file to accomodate large numbers of tiers.

 In the single player tournament (1v1) gametype, the player needs to beat each bot in the game in a 1v1 match to complete the arena.
 Losing a single 1v1 fight automatically results in a complete loss for the player.